 From the Individual Witch to the Maleficent Group of People

-A close examination of various theological works and sermons of the preachers of the time shows the evolution of witchcraft as an individual practice to a one undertaken by a maleficent group of people.
-The people who perform magical activities are progressively painted as a sect of maleficent individuals out to pollute the Christian society through their ungodly acts.
+A close examination of various theological works and sermons of the preachers of the time shows the evolution of witchcraft from an individual practice to one undertaken by a maleficent group of people.
+The people who perform magical activities are progressively painted as a sect of maleficent individuals out to pollute Christian society through their ungodly acts.

 This school of thought became more mainstream in the 15th century.
 Many mendicant preachers like Vincent Ferrer and Bernardino de Siena discussed maleficent sects whose members assembled at night to perform dark rituals in their sermons.
 They alleged that some of these rituals were directed at provoking illness and death.

 The popularity of the thought of people who perform magic as a sect of evildoers led Pope Alexander V to condemn them in 1409.
 The situation became even direr soon after as people started to relate the evils and misfortunes that befell their societies to the misdeeds of such sects.

 The evolution spread across Europe and reached the Pyrenean valleys, which was infamous for its ordeal of iron witch trials.
 In 1424, the first instance of an alleged witch being subjected to the ordeal of iron for being part of a maleficent magic sect was recorded.
 The defendant, who was a woman, was accused of being part of a group of persons that assembled at night to pay homage to the devil and abjure the Christian faith.
 It was also alleged that the sect kidnapped babies and killed them as part of their sorcery.

 At the time, diabolism coupled with heresy and maleficent magic was what was termed as the crime of witchcraft.

 Do you want to learn more about Magick?
 Check out our recommendations at “Magick Bookshelf” and many free resources at our “Free Magick Library“